benjystanton/benjystanton.github.io/src/posts/2024-02-24-weeknotes-series-07-episode-07.md

 Back then this site was built using Jekyll, and I was migrating across from WordPress.
 Some of the blog posts themselves were brought across from my old WordPress blog and the oldest was written in 2007.

+I’ve also been making lots of tweaks to this site’s design recently.
+I’m pretty happy with how it's looking and working at the moment, even if it is still extremely vanilla.
+The current version of the site has been in progress since 2020.

 ## Now page

 I’ve added a [/now](/now) page to my site.
 It’s inspired by [Derek Sivers](https://sive.rs/), but it was [Simone Silvestroni](https://minutestomidnight.co.uk/)’s blog where I first spotted the idea.